TharunChallani95/TharunChallani-QA-Portfolio/README.md

 # Tharun's GitHub QA Portfolio

-Welcome to my GitHub repository, designed to demonstrate my skills and experience as a Quality Assurance (QA) Engineer.
+Welcome to my GitHub repository, designed to demonstrate my skills and experience as a Quality Assurance (QA) Engineer.I'm a QA Engineer with 9+ years of experience in automation testing (Selenium, Cypress), API testing (Postman), and performance testing (JMeter).
 This repository contains a comprehensive collection of my work, showcasing my approach to QA, version control, CI/CD, automation, and more.

 ## Table of Contents